Software Engineer — Web Developer — Tinkerer

 Master of Science in Computer Engineering

-I graduated with a 3.66 GPA from the University of Florida in December 2015 through UF’s Combined BS/MS program.
+I graduated from the University of Florida in December 2015 through UF’s Combined BS/MS program.

 Bachelor of Science in Computer Engineering

-I graduated Cum Laude with a 3.42 GPA from the University of Florida in December 2014.
+I graduated Cum Laude from the University of Florida in December 2014.

 An extremely easy-to-use tool for configuring and running tor relays and full bitcoind nodes.
 It uses a long list of technologies to automate installation, upgrades, and error recovery, as well as to provide metrics.
 This list includes: